epsagon/epsagon-python/README.md

 The `keys_to_ignore` and `keys_to_allow` properties can contain strings (will perform a loose match, so that `First Name` also matches `first_name`).
 Also, you can set `url_patterns_to_ignore` to ignore HTTP calls to specific domains.

+Set environment variable `EPSAGON_OBFUSCATE_SQL` to `TRUE` to mask sensitive SQL queries in the trace.

 ### Ignore Endpoints